 Are British expats living in the European Union entitled to medical care?

 If you are a Briton who was living in the EU before 1 January 2021 you will continue to be able to access healthcare abroad.
 Similarly, if your healthcare is paid for by the UK through the S1 scheme this hasn’t changed.
 However, it is important to have correct paperwork in place.
 It’s also worth checking what is covered as standard and whether you would like additional healthcare cover on top as sometimes even if you are resident, state-provided healthcare in many European countries isn’t entirely free.

 If you move to the EU after the transition period, you will not be entitled to state-provided healthcare.
 You may therefore want to consider the benefits of international health insurance.

 What about British expats who split their time between the EU and the UK?

-If you spend part of your time in the EU, you will need a Global Health Insurance Card, or GHIC.
+If you spend part of your time in the EU, you will need a European Health Insurance Card, or EHIC.
 This gives visitors access to state-provided healthcare in the EU.
 However, it covers only ‘necessary healthcare’ – that is healthcare that can’t wait until you’re back in the UK such as A&E and emergency hospital treatment.

 Do expats need to apply for residency to have access to healthcare?